EffiVED:Efficient Video Editing via Text-instruction Diffusion Models: Abstract

 \section{Abstract}

 Large-scale text-to-video models have shown remarkable abilities, but their direct application in video editing remains challenging due to limited available datasets.
 Current video editing methods commonly require per-video fine-tuning of diffusion models or specific inversion optimization to ensure high-fidelity edits.
 In this paper, we introduce EffiVED, an efficient diffusion-based model that directly supports instruction-guided video editing.
 To achieve this, we present two efficient workflows to gather video editing pairs, utilizing augmentation and fundamental vision-language techniques.
 These workflows transform vast image editing datasets and open-world videos into a high-quality dataset for training EffiVED.
 Experimental results reveal that EffiVED not only generates high-quality editing videos but also executes rapidly.
 Finally, we demonstrate that our data collection method significantly improves editing performance and can potentially tackle the scarcity of video editing data.
-The datasets will be made publicly available upon publication.
+Code can be found at \href{https://github.com/alibaba/EffiVED}{https://github.com/alibaba/EffiVED}.

 \keywords{Video editing \and Diffusion model \and Efficient}